smartprocure/contexture-docs/getting-started/simple-search-box.md

 ))
 ```

-Which would be rendered like:
+Which we would render this way:

 ```javascript
 <SearchQuery tree={contextureSearchTree} />